narunlifescience/AlphaPlot/README.md

 | muParser      | http://muparser.beltoforion.de/              |
 | GSL           | http://www.gnu.org/software/gsl/             |

-Out of this QCustomPlot and muParser sources(s) are already present in 3rdparty folder and will be statically built to alphaplot. so these packages need not be installed on your system.
+Out of this, QCustomPlot and muParser sources(s) are already present in 3rdparty folder and will be statically built to AlphaPlot.
+So these packages need not be installed on your system.

 Note: AlphaPlot uses QtDataVisualization module for 3D plotting.
 You may have to install its equivalent manually if the build fails with the following ERROR: Unknown module(s) in QT: datavisualization.
 If you are building with a local Qt installation, you may install the module with Qt maintenance tool.

 # Credits

+## Author

+- **Arun Narayanankutty**

 ## Packagers